 Hotel Ilaia | €€€ | 9.2 | lovely small hotel with cozy atmosphere and great breakfast |

-- Hike Patagonia in depth – active 14 day tour covering the highlights of Patagonia, including the Torres del Paine W trek, El Chaltén (Fitz Roy, Cerro Torre) and El Calafate (Perito Moreno glacier) including meals, guide, camps & tents, hotels, transport and porters
+- Hike Patagonia XL – an active 14-day tour visiting the top trekking highlights in Patagonia: the W Trek in Torres del Paine, El Chaltén (Fitz Roy, Cerro Torre), and El Calafate (Perito Moreno Glacier).
+Includes meals, guides, camps, tents, hotels, transport, and porters.

-Best Places to Visit in Chile: your favorites?
+Places to Visit in Chile: What Are Your Favorites?